Berkeley-CS61B/website-fa23/materials/lab/lab12/index.md

 {% include alert.html type="info" content="
 **INFO**: Please make sure to read through `Tetris.java`, `Tetrimino.java`, and `Movement.java` to gain familiarity with the helper methods in this lab.
-While you don't necessarily need to understand what every helper method does (abstraction!), you will find some of them useful to use and it's always good to know what you're working with.
+While you don't necessarily need to understand how every helper method works (abstraction!), you will find some of them useful, so make sure that you understand what some of them do!
 " %}

 ### `updateBoard`